edoski/bostarter/docs/DB-PRJ-REPORT.md

 - profiles were global when PROFILO_PROGETTO was separate from SKILL_PROFILO, so I removed PROFILO_PROGETTO and added nome_progetto to PK of SKILL_PROFILO
 	- Otherwise updates for livello_richiesto were problematic due to profiles being global and thus multiple proj might reference the same profilo but have different livello_richiesto

 - Authentication and Security Code Check: must also be implemented in the application layer.
 DO NOT ALLOW NEW USERS TO REGISTER AS ADMINS, ONLY CREATORS!!!!
-FOR EXAM JUST ADD A PREEXISTING ADMIN MANUALLY FROM A DEMO SQL FILE ES. bostarter-demo.sql
+FOR EXAM JUST ADD A PREEXISTING ADMIN MANUALLY FROM A DEMO SQL FILE ES. bostarter_demo.sql

 - finanziamento.codice_reward is defined at php-level when the user chooses finanziamento.importo and BEFORE the finanziamento record is submitted